-2b.
+6.3.
 Administrative Penalties

-If Legal Services are satisfied that an offence has occurred we may ask the person to pay a penalty instead of prosecuting them.
+- 6.3.1 If the Council is satisfied that an offence has occurred we may ask the person to pay a penalty instead of prosecuting them.
 If the penalty is paid, they will not be prosecuted for that offence.
-Any penalty paid will be in addition to repaying any Council Tax Reduction they were not entitled to.

-The penalty will be 50% of the Council Tax Reduction awarded which the claimant was not entitled to, with a minimum payment of £100 and a maximum payment of £1,000.
-If a person did not actually get any Council Tax Reduction, for example the person made a false claim, the penalty will be £100.

-An Administrative Penalty is appropriate when:

-- The Department for Work and Pensions have administered an Administrative Penalty for Housing Benefit which the claimant has accepted. - The case is suitable for prosecution and satisfies the council's prosecution procedures: - The case is not so serious that the first option should be prosecution; - The excess payment of Council Tax Reduction that the person was not entitled to is less than £3,000.00 - The customer has not received a sanction for a Council Tax reduction offence in previous 5 years (the scheme started in April 2013)

-There is no requirement for the person to admit the offence before an Administrative Penalty can be offered.

-An Administrative Penalty is not appropriate when:
+Any penalty paid will be in addition to repaying any Council Tax Reduction they were not entitled to. - 6.3.2 The penalty will be 50% of the Council Tax Reduction awarded which the claimant was not entitled to, with a minimum payment of £100 and a maximum payment of £1,000.
+If a person did not actually get any Council Tax Reduction, for example the person made a false claim, the penalty will be £100. - 6.3.3 An Administrative Penalty is appropriate when: - The Department for Work and Pensions have administered an Administrative Penalty for Housing Benefit which the claimant has accepted. - The case is suitable for prosecution and satisfies the council's prosecution procedures: - The case is not so serious that the first option should be prosecution; - The excess payment of Council Tax Reduction that the person was not entitled to is less than £3,000.00 - The customer has not received a sanction for a Council Tax reduction offence in previous 5 years (the scheme started in April 2013) - 6.3.4 There is no requirement for the person to admit the offence before an Administrative Penalty can be offered. - 6.3.5 An Administrative Penalty is not appropriate when: - The person has been convicted of Council Tax Reduction fraud in past 5 years (the scheme started in April 2013)

-- The person has been convicted of Council Tax Reduction fraud in past 5 years (the scheme started in April 13 ) - The person has accepted an Administrative Penalty in the previous 5 years - the fraud continued over a long period; - the fraud was calculated and deliberate, for example the person planned it from the outset by making a false statement on a new or repeat claim form.
-In these cases, the full circumstances of the case will be considered to enable a balanced judgement to be made to decide whether an Administrative Penalty or prosecution of the person is appropriate.

-A person will be requested to attend an interview (except where the council may decide against this where the claimant has accepted an Administrative Penalty for Housing Benefit) if the Council believe an offence may have occurred.
+- The person has accepted an Administrative Penalty in the previous 5 years - the fraud continued over a long period; - the fraud was calculated and deliberate, for example the person planned it from the outset by making a false statement on a new or repeat claim form.
+In these cases, the full circumstances of the case will be considered to enable a balanced judgement to be made to decide whether an Administrative Penalty or prosecution of the person is appropriate. - 6.3.6 A person will be requested to attend an interview if the Council believes an offence may have occurred.
 The interview will be conducted by an authorised officer from the council.

-If a person declines to accept the Administrative Penalty, the case will be submitted for prosecution.
+The council will give at least 5 days' notice for the interview and the person affected may bring someone to accompany them which could include a legal representative - 6.3.7 Where a person does not attend an interview and does not contact the office within 5 working days to provide an explanation and arrange a further appointment, a final appointment will be arranged with them.
+If the person fails to attend this appointment, the Council will consider the case for prosecution. - 6.3.8 If the person accepts an Administrative Penalty the council will notify the person in writing.
+In accordance with legislation, the person has 14 days, known as the cooling off period, to decline the Administrative Penalty.
+Where the person accepts the Administrative Penalty they are required to sign and return the agreement form.
+Where a person withdraws their agreement, which must be received in writing, the case will be submitted for prosecution.
+If after 14 days, the person has made no contact with the council, the Administrative Penalty will be deemed as accepted. - 6.3.9 If a person declines to accept the Administrative Penalty, the case will be considered for prosecution.
 The court will be informed that the person refused to accept an Administrative Penalty.

-If the person accepts an Administrative Penalty the council will notify the person in writing.
-The person has 14 days, known as the cooling off period, to decline the Administrative Penalty.
-Where a person withdraws their agreement, which must be received in writing, the case will be submitted for prosecution.
-If after 14 days, the person has made no contact with the council, the Administrative Penalty will be deemed as accepted.

-2c.
-Paying the Administrative Penalty
+6.4 Paying the Administrative Penalty